captionpoint/captionpoint-plays/!archives/PASSION.md

 ---

+Out of respect for our artists and each other, please refrain from texting

+---

-Out of respect for our artists and each other, please refrain from texting and know that the taking of photographs and use of recording devices is not permitted.
+and know that the taking of photographs or use of recording devices is not permitted.

 ---